Terms and conditions: Grades 6-9 (excluding academic staff)

 Place of work

-Your normal place of work is the University premises in Bath.
+Your normal place of work is the University premises in Bath or as specified in your contract.
 However, you may be required to work on either a temporary or permanent basis at any other University of Bath premises, or at any other location at which the University provides services.
 Wherever possible we will discuss any change with you, and endeavour to give you reasonable notice of any such change.

 For full-time staff there are 26 days of annual leave, plus the (eight) Bank Holidays, and a further five days when the University is closed.
 Three of these days normally fall at Christmas, when the University is closed for normal business from Christmas Eve until the New Year.
 Entitlements for part-time staff are calculated on a proportional basis.